corygrant/dingoPDM/docs/firmware/updating.md

 This software can be downloaded here: [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)

+## Entering Bootloader

+To update the firmware, the device must be put into the bootloader.

+This can be done using one of these methods:

+* Remove the case and move the [boot switch](#boot-switch) to the bootloader position
+* Use DingoConfigurator [FwUpdate button](#fwupdate) to jump the device to the bootloader

 ## Boot Switch

-To update the firmware, the device must be put into bootloader using the `boot` switch on the PCB.
+To update the firmware, the device must be put into bootloader

+One option is using the `boot` switch on the PCB.

 !!!
 Note
     The case must be removed to access the boot switch.